-NCSEHE Forum: World Access to Higher Education Day #WAHED18
+NCSEHE Forum: World Access to Higher Education Day #WAHED2018

 28 November 2018

-As part of a new global initiative, the NCSEHE will host an event on 28 November 2018, engaging national and international stakeholders to positively impact worldwide equitable access to higher education.
+As part of a new global initiative, the NCSEHE will host an event at Curtin University, Perth WA, engaging national and international stakeholders to positively impact worldwide equitable access to higher education.

 The NCSEHE is proud to represent Australia for the inaugural WAHED, positioning Australian advances in student equity research, policy and practice within an international context.